Patents of Invention

 5. Certified copy of priority document (if applicable).

-PCT national phase applications: the Botswana legislation now recognizes the PCT.
-Time limits for entering the national phase: directly in Botswana under both Chapter I and Chapter II is 31 months from the priority date.
+PCT national phase applications: the Botswana legislation recognizes the PCT.
+Time limits for entering the national phase: directly in Botswana under both Chapter I and Chapter II is 30 months from the earliest priority date, extendible to 33 months.
 The time limit for filing an ARIPO regional phase application (designating Botswana) under both Chapters I and II is 31 months.